Divorce Lawyer in South Jersey, NJ

 How Long Does a Divorce Take in New Jersey?

 The more complex a case, the more time it may take, however, the laws in New Jersey state that the courts must not allow the divorce process to exceed 12 months.
-When you turn to Stolfe Zeigler New Jersey Divorce Group for help, you’ll receive the attentive, personalized legal guidance you deserve.
+When you turn to Stolfe Zeigler New Jersey Family Law Group for help, you’ll receive the attentive, personalized legal guidance you deserve.
 We offer support before, during, and after your divorce, working tirelessly to find a solution that’s right for you and your family.
 If you are facing a high-net-worth divorce, we are prepared to help you fight and keep your assets.

 Obtaining Favorable Outcomes in Complex Cases